DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python/python.md

 # DevCycle Python Server SDK

-Welcome to the the DevCycle Python SDK, initially generated via the [DevCycle Bucketing API](/bucketing-api/#tag/devcycle).
+Welcome to the DevCycle Python Server SDK.
+We have two modes for the SDK.
+Local Bucketing (using the local bucketing engine) and Cloud bucketing (using the [DevCycle Bucketing API](/bucketing-api/#tag/devcycle)).

 <CustomDocCardList items={useCurrentSidebarCategory().items} columnWidth={4} />